MapColonies/config/README.md

     body: string;
   }
   ```
 - **Description**: This error occurs when an HTTP request results in an error response.
-The payload includes the response headers, status code, and body.
+The payload includes the response headers, status code and body.

 ### `httpGeneralError`
 - **Code**: `4`